charlieschwabacher/subtree/README.md

 Cursor provides a friendly api for reading and updating data using an immutable data structure.
 It works great with, but does not require, React.js.

-Although some very immutable data libraries for javascript already exist, none provided the complete set of features I needed, so I ended up writing this one.

-Cursor:
+Cursor is designed:

-- provieds a simple, familiar, human friendly api
+- to provide a simple, familiar, human friendly api

-- is not coupled to react - data can easily be shared between react and other parts of your app, or between multiple top level react components in different parts of a page.
+- not to be coupled to React - data can easily be shared between react and other parts of your app, or between multiple top level react components in different parts of a page.

-- is 'pure render' friendly - cursor objects are cached, making it easy to avoid unncessary rendering.
+- to be 'pure render' friendly - cursor objects are cached, making it easy to avoid unncessary rendering.

-- enforces immutability - cursor uses Object.freeze on immutablilty data to avoid hard bugs.
+- to enforce immutability - cursor uses Object.freeze on immutible data to prevent unexpected changes.

-- has built in undo / redo functionality w/ fine control over which changes are stored in the history.
+- to provide built in undo / redo functionality w/ fine control over which changes are stored in the history.